XiYe20/NPVP/README.md

 ## Training
 ### Stage 1: CNN autoencoder training
-Train the autoencoder firstly, save the checkpoint.
-All the configuration files for Stage 1 training are stored under "./configs" directory, with the file name of "*_Autoencoder.yaml".
-Please read the configuration file before training, modify the directory for dataset, checkpoints saving, tensorboard log saving, ect., based on your own needs.
+Train the autoencoder and save the checkpoint.
+Configuration files for Stage 1 training are located in the "./configs" directory, with filenames ending in "*_Autoencoder.yaml".
+Before training, review the configuration file and adjust the dataset directory, checkpoint saving, TensorBoard log saving, etc., as needed.

 Usage example:
 ```